 Any individual, or two individuals as joint owners, each of whom is at least 18 years of age and a U.S. citizen or resident alien, is eligible to establish an Account.
 A custodian for a minor under the Uniform Transfers to Minors Act ("UTMA") or Uniform Gifts to Minors Act ("UGMA"), or a trustee under a trust situated in any U.S. state, may also open an Account.
 A corporation, partnership, or other entity situated in any U.S. state may also open an Account Owner may be a resident of any state.
-The state income tax treatment of, and state tax benefits associated with the Program may differ depending on the state of residency of the Account Owner or the Designated Beneficiary.
+The state income tax treatment of, and state tax benefits associated with, the Program may differ depending on the state of residency of the Account Owner or the Designated Beneficiary.
 See "TAX INFORMATION."
-State or local government organizations and tax-exempt organizations described in Section 501(c)(3) of the Code may also open Accounts as part of a scholarship program.
+State or local government organizations and taxexempt organizations described in Section 501(c)(3) of the Code may also open Accounts as part of a scholarship program.
 Special rules exist for custodians establishing an Account for a beneficiary under a UGMA or UTMA.
 You should consult with your Advisor prior to proceeding with that type of Account ownership.
 See "UGMA/ UTMA Contributions," below.

-To open an Account you must complete an Account application and have your Advisor deliver it, or the information it contains, to the Program Manager.
+To open an Account you must complete an Account application and deliver it to the Program Manager directly.
 By signing the Account application, you agree that the Account is subject to the terms and conditions of the Participation Agreement attached to this Plan Disclosure Statement.
-You must specify in your Account application how you want your initial contribution invested among the available Investment Portfolios, and which class of Units you wish to select.
+You must specify in your Account application how you want your initial contribution invested among the available Investment Portfolios.
 You may select any one or a combination of the available Investment Portfolios.
 If you elect to contribute to more than one Investment Portfolio, you must specify how you want your contributions to be allocated among those Investment Portfolios.
 For information as to how to revise your Investment Portfolio elections in the future, see "CHANGES TO AN ACCOUNT - Selecting and Revising Investment Portfolios for Future Contributions" and "CHANGES TO AN ACCOUNT - Reallocation Among Investment Portfolios for Amounts in Your Account."